denvazh/faker_japanese/README.md

 require 'faker/japanese'
 ```

-Before using, set locale to `ja`
+Before using, set locale to `:ja`

 ```
-Faker::Config.locale = "ja"
+Faker::Config.locale = :ja
 ```

 Then use `Faker::Name` as you would normally do